 Sofa trend 4: color clashing cushions

 Complete cushion freedom – anarchy? – has arrived.
 Gone are the days of buying a matching pair or set of cushions.
 For 2022, it’s the more mismatching the pattern the better, as we embrace maximalism in interior design and mini maximalist vignettes on the sofa.
 Take two or three patterned cushions you love; it’s time for them to unite to create a one-off composition for your home.
-The more decorative the better, we’re talking patterns, fabrics, textures and colors of every description – throw caution to the wind and let them be friends!
+The more decorative the better, and for living room color trends now we’re talking patterns, fabrics, textures and colors of every description – throw caution to the wind and let them be friends!
 This trend is all about self-expression and nonconformity.
 Florals with geometrics with checks?
 Yes.
 Damask with polka dots with leaves?
 Yes.
 Animal print with abstract with ikat?
 Now you’re getting it.

 Why have we turned to placing clashing patterned cushions together?

 ‘A mismatched scheme creates something truly unique,’ says Hannah Bowen, brand manager at Archive by Sanderson Design Group.
 ‘We often spend our days scrolling through Instagram feeds and flicking through interior magazines for inspiration – but why should your home look like everybody else’s?
 Something as simple as a mix-and-match cushion scheme can give your space a certain edge, while helping to stamp your own distinctive sense of style on your home.’